mikeldalmauc/tetris/README.md

 Also includes functionalities as :
   - Basic wall kicking mechanism
   - Shadow preview
+  - Start countdown
+  - Leves go from 1 to 10
+  - Level speed goes from 1 s per steps to 0.02s per steps, or 50 steps / s

 Other rules :
   - If a piece stays with no commands from user and touching floor for one it will be fixed to board